Jessica Lyons: Beyond My Personal Battle with Autoimmune Arthritis and More

 What are some of your methods of advocating?

-I speak out and bring attention to the fact that I have multiple chronic illnesses and sharing what it’s like.
-I think a lot of us hide it and now that everyone has their digital identity, I’ve taken to showing people.
-I share photos or stories of the site reactions I get from the injections I have to take or the positives of feeling better from the medication and my gratitude for it.
-I share more information online in a way to increase exposure.
+I speak out and bring attention to the fact that I have multiple chronic illnesses, and share what it’s like.
+I think a lot of us hide it and now that everyone has their digital identity, I’ve taken to showing people instead of hiding.
+I share photos or stories of the reactions I get from injections I have to take, or the positives of feeling better from medication and my gratitude for it.
 We don’t usually talk about our chronic illnesses openly or publicly.
 It’s become part of my identity and I can’t hide from it.
 It affects every part of my life now.

 Do you have any last recommendations for people when their battle seems insurmountable?

-I think the best thing that you can do is find a support group where the focus is on problem-solving and not on the negative of the disease.
-It’s really difficult to not focus on the negatives and how you used to be able to do certain things or a whole range of things.
-I want to be happy with my life, so I’m not judging myself by what I used to be able to do.
+I think the best thing that you can do is to find a support group where the focus is on problem solving and not on the negatives.
+It’s really difficult to not focus on the negatives and how you used to be able to do certain things or a whole range of things, [but] I want to be happy with my life, so I’m not judging myself by what I used to be able to do.
 I may have changed my goals, but I still have goals and they’re realistic to what my abilities are.